media-comm-main

 • Designed with your employability in mind, this course includes modules focusing on media industries, digital cultures and new media.

-• Select a route through this degree in Creative Writing, Drama, English Language, English Literature, Film Studies, History or Journalism.
+• Select a route through this degree in Creative Writing, Drama, English Literature, Film Studies, History or Journalism.
 These carefully chosen routes will complement and enrich your understanding of your main subject, alongside broadening your skillset to give you a wider range of career paths upon graduation.

 • Access a range of multimillion-pound facilities, including editing suites, TV studios, radio studios, dark rooms, blue and green screen studios and video production laboratories.